Memphis Cheat Sheet: Must-Dos, Must-Sees, and Must-Eats

 - The Crosstown Concourse is a one-million-square-foot vertical urban village in a former Sears distribution center.
 It houses offices, schools, and apartments, but visitors can enjoy the picture-perfect atriums, a dozen restaurants and bars, the Crosstown Arts gallery (including a cafe and bar), and regular arts, film, and music events.

 - If you have transportation, head out to Shelby Farms Park, one of the largest urban parks in the country.
-The state-of-the-art renovated park offers countless activities—hiking, kayaking, paddle-boarding, ropes adventure course, horseback riding, bike rental, the award-winning Woodland Discovery playground, a buffalo herd, and more.
+The state-of-the-art renovated park offers countless activities—hiking, kayaking, paddle-boarding, ropes adventure course, horseback riding, bike rental, the award-winning Woodland Discovery playground (temp. closed for covid), a buffalo herd, and more.

 - You have lots of great options for tours of Memphis: Backbeat Tours offers musical sightseeing bus tours as well as walking "ghost tours".
 The Memphis Hop is a hop-on, hop-off shuttle with 10 stops.
 Historical Haunts guides ghost tours, haunted pub crawls, and a Memphis Brew Bus for local breweries.
 A Tour Of Possibilities van tour focuses on civil rights and African American history.
 City Tasting Tours and Tastin' Around Town offer culinary and cocktail adventures.
 Call ahead for schedules and to reserve your spot!